Hotel and Motel Guest Injuries in Illinois: Who Is Liable

 Can I sue a hotel if I slip and fall in my room?

-Yes, if the hotel failed to maintain the room in a reasonably safe condition.
+Yes, under Illinois law, you can sue if the hotel failed to maintain the room in a reasonably safe condition.
 Common examples include wet bathroom floors without non-slip mats, worn carpeting creating trip hazards, and broken fixtures.
-The hotel must exercise reasonable care to discover and correct these hazards.
+The hotel must exercise reasonable care to discover and correct these hazards, and as a paying guest you are an invitee, the category of visitor owed the highest duty of care.

 What if the hotel claims I caused my own injury?